ndvo/community/README.md

+### Fork

+This fork aims to provide a quick Brazilian portuguese translation of Documize while the official multilanguage support is not provided.

+This effort is being done as part of an evaluation to choose the best suite to be used within SPU, a Brazilian public organization.

+***

 Documize is an open source modern, lightweight and comprehensive alternative to Confluence.

 It's built with Golang + EmberJS and compiled down to a single executable binary for Linux, Windows and macOS.